pheintzman/RefineAlign/README.md

 	Sharif, B. et al. (2026) DNAharvester: A Nextflow Pipeline for Analysing Highly Degraded DNA from Ancient and Historical Specimens. biorXiv 2026.04.20.719564 https://doi.org/10.64898/2026.04.20.719564

+The missingness filter script (fasta_nomissing.py) is from Pontus Skoglund (https://github.com/pontussk/fasta_nomissing.py) and is distributed under a GNU General Public License v3.0